vilmibm/tildemush/README.md

 internet costs.
 They're building interfaces that are more intuitive and natural to contemporary users.

-The urgency of this project struck me while I was reading Howard Reinghold's __The Virtual Community_ after dealing with some frustrating IRC administration.
+The urgency of this project struck me while I was reading Howard Rheingold's __The Virtual Community_ after dealing with some frustrating IRC administration.
 IRC serves a purpose and has utility, but as a small social community with a fairly high level of trust we use approximately 10% of IRC's features.
 Meanwhile, I see users